 Common Medical Scrub Colors

-If you work in a hospital, clinic, or anywhere else in medical care, you likely wear the beloved wardrobe of scrubs everyday.
-Scrubs are a great uniform because they are comfortable, convenient, simple, and easy to clean.
+If you work in a hospital, clinic, or anywhere else in medical care industry, you likely wear the beloved wardrobe of scrubs everyday.
+Scrubs are the best uniform because they are comfortable, convenient, simple, and easy to clean.
 Despite their popularity and usefulness, scrubs weren't always the uniform in hospitals.
-After reading about the history of scrubs, where they are today, and the most common colors, buy new scrubs for your job, or just your daily life, and check out online stores for scrubs in Tulsa, OK.
+After reading about the history of scrubs, where they are today, and the most common colors, shop our stores in Tulsa, OK. or shop online to buy new scrubs for your job.

 History of Scrubs